Opiki Toll Bridge: History

 After the Tane Hemp Company was established in 1915 by local flax companies, the firm built the bridge across the Manawatū River at Opiki from March 1917 to January 1918 due to difficulty getting to the local railway station.
 The bridge's designer, Joseph Dawson, was reportedly a self taught engineer and was not certified.
 He claimed that his bridges could last 200 years.
 Despite his lack of qualifications, the bridge was structurally sound and survived the destructive 1934 Pahiatua earthquake, but another one of his bridges, in the Wairarapa, collapsed in 1922.
 The towers are 145.4 m apart, which made it the bridge with the longest main span in New Zealand at the time of its construction, surpassing the Clifden Suspension Bridge at 111.5 m.
 It was also the country's longest suspension road bridge at the time.
 The bridge's towers have a height of 62 ft from the bridge's deck.
 The suspension cables were recycled from an old gold mine in Waihi, which is in the Waikato region.
 The bridge opened in April 1918 at a cost of £3000.
 That year the business also built a new concrete chimney for steam exhaust, in order to upgrade its mill.

 Tane Hemp Company closed in 1921 due to yellow leaf flax disease and a decrease in demand for flax after the end of World War I. The flax mills were then demolished and the area was converted from swampland to farmland.
 The bridge remained and came under the ownership of Hugh Akers, one of the founders of the company.
 In order to pay for the bridge's maintenance, it was converted to a toll bridge.
 It was New Zealand's only privately owned highway bridge.
 After the State Highway 56 bridge across the same river opened in 1969, the Manawatu Catchment Board removed the decking and stiffening trusses due to safety concerns.
 The approximate 20-metre-tall flax mill chimney remains nearby, but is not functional and is kept as a monument.

 In 2003 Heritage New Zealand placed a stone cairn near the bridge with a plaque on top to explain the bridge's history as well as the history of the local flax industry.
 In 2013 the bridge was listed as a Heritage New Zealand Category I historic place.
 The bridge is also heritage listed by the Manawatū and Horowhenua District Councils.

 The bridge has deteriorated over the years due to a lack of maintenance.
 In September 2023, one side of the bridge's cables fell into the river.
 They were brought back onto the bridge in March 2024.
+In December 2025 one of the cables failed in high winds.
+As a result, Horizons Regional Council removed all of the bridge's cables in February 2026, first by removing the tension, then cutting them off at both ends of the bridge and then moving them to a nearby paddock.
+The removal cost about $70,000.